deshiJo/CSCG2020/Reverse Engineering/README.md

 ![](writeupfiles/ltraceRev2.png)

-Seems to be a unknown encoding, so lets look into the binary with Ghidra.
+The string comparison seems to use an unknown encoding, so lets look into the binary with Ghidra.

 ![](writeupfiles/rev2Ghidra.png)